ROCm/MIVisionX/amd_openvx/README.md

-# AMD OpenVX
+# AMD OpenVX 1.0.1
-AMD OpenVX is a highly optimized open source implementation of the [Khronos OpenVX](https://www.khronos.org/registry/vx/) computer vision specification.
+AMD OpenVX 1.0.1 is a highly optimized open source implementation of the [Khronos OpenVX](https://www.khronos.org/registry/vx/) computer vision specification.
 It allows for rapid prototyping as well as fast execution on a wide range of computer hardware, including small embedded x86 CPUs and large workstation discrete GPUs.

 The amd_openvx project consists of the following components:
 * [OpenVX](openvx/README.md): AMD OpenVX library

 The OpenVX framework provides a mechanism to add new vision functions to OpenVX by 3rd party vendors.
 Look into amd_openvx_extensions for additional OpenVX modules and utilities.

-* **vx_loomsl**: Radeon LOOM stitching library for live 360 degree video applications
-* **vx_nn**: OpenVX neural network module that was built on top of [MIOpen](https://github.com/ROCmSoftwarePlatform/MIOpen)
 * **vx_opencv**: OpenVX module that implemented a mechanism to access OpenCV functionality as OpenVX kernels
-* **vx_rpp]**: OpenVX extension providing an interface to some of the Radeon Performance Primitives ([RPP](https://github.com/GPUOpen-ProfessionalCompute-Libraries/rpp)) functions.
-This extension is used to enable [RALI](../rali/README.md) to perform image augmentation.
-* **vx_winml**: OpenVX module that implemented a mechanism to access Windows Machine Learning(WinML) functionality as OpenVX kernels

 ## Features
 * The code is highly optimized for both x86 CPU and OpenCL for GPU